Our second son was born at 11:37pm on Saturday, December 19, 2009, after less than one hour of labour.

 Once the firemen and paramedics left, everything settled down.
 We made our phone calls to family to share the news.
 The baby and I were both doing well.
 The baby’s temperature was a bit low but warmed up quickly after some skin-to-skin contact.
 He weighed 8.5 lbs.
 I hadn’t torn at all.
 I was finally able to have that shower I’d asked for earlier, which felt wonderful.
 The midwife was impressed with the “efficiency” of my body – the fast delivery, the lack of tearing, the quick delivery of the placenta, and the way my uterus had clamped right up and the bleeding had already slowed down.

-It took us several hours and many discussions, but we finally settled on the name, Luke H____ K___.
-Luke was a name we both liked, Isaac in particular, and comes from the apostle Luke.
+It took us several hours and many discussions, but we finally settled on a name we both liked.
 It was originally a name we had been considering as the middle name, but my husband so rarely has definite opinions on something that I agreed to let it be his first name since he liked it so much.
-H____ is both my dad and my granddad’s middle name.
-K___ is a masculine form of my MIL’s name, as she was the one who caught him when he was born and it felt right to honour that as part of his name.
+His middle name is both my dad and my granddad’s middle name.
+His second middle name is a masculine form of my MIL’s name, as she was the one who caught him when he was born and it felt right to honour that as part of his name.
 Coincidentally, it is also a form of my FIL’s middle name.

 We are so grateful that everything turned out well with this unexpected unassisted delivery.
 Although we had been planning a homebirth, we very much intended to have our midwife be there for it.
 Thinking back on the “what if’s”, many thanks have been given to God for the safe arrival of our son.
 At the same time, it has been so affirming to us to have witnessed my body and instinct take over and achieve what is today typically viewed as a medical procedure.
 Everything happened as it should and with no need for any sort of intervention or active management.
 Even so, I appreciate that medical management is available when needed and will always be grateful that it wasn’t necessary for us and that our son is here and healthy and safe.